redpesk-labs/benchmark-serialization/README.md

 And it will test `DATA_TESTED` times the same value .
 It will be our input test vector for the benchmark.

+An example of JSON data is available in the doc folder/ .

 ### serialization

 After that it will test all different serializations and de-serializations.
 We use the **MONOTONIC CLOCK** to calculate the time passed in each case.
 Before to print the result, it will **verify** if all data is well serialized.